ddadaal/ddadaal.me/README.md

 3. Set the environment variable `SHARP_DIST_BASE_URL` to `http://{url}:{port}`
 4. `npm install` and you are ready to go!

-### Handling network errors when making request to GitHub API
+### handling network errors when making request to GitHub API

 A network request to GitHub will be started when running the application to retrieve my slides information from my repo, but such network might fail.

 Error handling for such errors has been added, so that when the request to GitHub API fails, a warning is printed on the console, and a dummy Slide node is created, so that the whole application can still run.

 ## License